zettlrobert/notes/flutter/README.md

 Everything in the App is a Widget and Widget is a small Codesnipped the Whole App is a Widget

 ### One Codebase
-Render different Content based on the Plattform if Android or IOS misbehave
+Render different Content based on the Platform if Android or IOS misbehave

 ### How is Flutter/Dart converted to a Native App
 Flutter compiles Flutter Code to Native Code, the End App is a compiled Version of your Code --> High Performance Applications

-### Flutter does not use Platform Primitves
+### Flutter does not use Platform Primitives
 Flutter directly controls every pixel which is drawn, it ships with its own engine which controls the entire screen!
-A log of contorl  and flexibility.
+A log of control  and flexibility.

 ### Flutter Versions
 Flutter versions change frequently!
 But it is very stable!
-* Bugfixes
+* bug fixes
 * Improvements
 * Niché features
-* Implement things in a diffrent way
+* Implement things in a different way

 ## [Installation](https://flutter.dev/docs/get-started/install/linux)